 Aluminium nails

-Aluminium nails are popular due to their natural rust-resistant properties, which are often even better than manmade rust-resistant coatings that are applied to other roofing nails.
-Additionally, aluminium nails are commonly chosen due to their lightweight characteristics, which not only minimises the additional weight on the roof but also makes installation easier.
+Aluminium nails are popular due to their natural rust-resistant properties.
+They are often even more effective roofing nails with manmade rust-resistant coatings.
+Because they are lightweight, they minimise the additional weight on the roof and make installation easier.

 Aluminium nails are most commonly used to fix shingles and metal roof sheets securely in place.
 However, if working in a coastal or industrial area, aluminium nails would not be as suitable due to their reaction when exposed to salt or chemicals.